4ksr/School-weather-project/README.md

 ## Technologies Used

 - **C#:** The primary programming language used for building the application logic.
-- **WPF (Windows Presentation Foundation):** The graphical framework for creating the user interface.
 - **JSON:** Utilized for handling and parsing data from the weather API.

 ## Contributing